ait-aecid/kyoushi-environment/README.md

 user@ubuntu:~/kyoushi$ source /home/user/openrc.sh
 ```

 The Kyoushi testbed is designed for deployment with Consul, so make sure that Consul is available in your infrastructure and that your have a Consul HTTP token with write access for the keystore.
 There are two main settings that need to be done.
 First, create an environment variable `CONSUL_HTTP_TOKEN` and point it to your Consul.
 Second, open the file `/home/user/kyoushi/env/provisioning/terragrunt/terragrunt.hcl` and set the `path` and `address` parameters of the Consul configuration to fit your infrastructure.
-If you use OVH, you will also have to set the environment variable `TF_VAR_parallelism=1`.
+If you use a public cloud infrastructure such as OVH, you will also have to set the environment variable `TF_VAR_parallelism=1`.

 Then, create a key pair and add your key in the `terragrunt.hcl` file.
 You likely also need to update the `path` parameter.
 Then apply the changes: